OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 |kubernetes-qs-marketplace|

 Now you need to select a datastore.
-Select the ``metal-aws-edge-cluster-image`` Datastore.
+Select the ``aws-edge-cluster-image`` Datastore.

 |kubernetes-qs-marketplace-datastore|

 The Appliance will be ready when the image in ``Storage --> Images`` switches to ``READY`` from its ``LOCKED`` state.
-This process may take significant amount of time based on the networking resources available in your infrastructure (Kubernetes 1.27 amounts to a total of 120GB).
+This process may take significant amount of time based on the networking resources available in your infrastructure (Kubernetes 1.27 amounts to a total of 52GB).

 .. |kubernetes-qs-marketplace|           image:: /images/kubernetes-qs-marketplace.png
 .. |kubernetes-qs-marketplace-datastore| image:: /images/kubernetes-qs-marketplace-datastore.png

 Step 2.
 Instantiate private network
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-During the AWS Edge Cluster provisioning a private private network template was created, we need to instantiate it first and assign a range to it.
-To do so, go to the ``Network --> Network Templates``, open the ``metal-aws-edge-cluster-private`` Virtual Network Template and click on the instantiate button.
+During the AWS Edge Cluster provisioning a private network template was created, we need to instantiate it first and assign a range to it.
+To do so, go to the ``Network --> Network Templates``, open the ``aws-edge-cluster-private`` Virtual Network Template and click on the instantiate button.

 We need to first put the name, e.g. ``aws-private`` and then add an address range, click ``+ Address Range`` and put a private IPv4 range, e.g. ``172.20.0.1``, for size we can put ``100``.